HearthSim/kettle-design/rfc/kettle-new.md

 #### Error payload

 The following is an example of the default error payload under the reserved blocks for Kettle Core.
-The error payload does not have an explicit Packet Type, because the structure is implicit when the invalid flag is set.
+The error payload does not have an explicit Packet Type, because the structure is implicitly used when the invalid flag is set.

 ```
 E5-FA-00-6B